Learn about the Belgian minimum wage and the average salary you can expect to earn as an expat in Belgium

 - How long you’ve done the job: Some sectors set different wages for new starters and those who have been in their role for more than six months or a year.

-The following industries in Belgium offer guidance documents where you can find full details of Belgium’s minimum wage rules:
+The following industries in Belgium offer guidance documents where you can find full details of Belgium’s minimum wage rules in 2019:

 Average salary in Belgium